cpolishak/CLI-RPN-Calculator/README.md

 User's input does not start until 1 blank space following ./index.js
 - Example1: typing ./index.js <expression> will result in the input being evaluated (success)
-- Example2: typing ./index.js<expression> will result in a bash error trying to find the file (fail)
+- Example2: typing ./index.js<expression> (no space between ./index.js and <expression>) will result in a bash error trying to find the file (fail)

 ### How to type out an expression for this app
 - *** NOTE: Please use ```x``` in place of ```*``` when typing out expressions using multiplication.
 Current functionality has an issue with * acting as a wildcard and reading through all of the files in the app's directory when a * is used and results in incorrect calculations. ***
-- At this time, using letters beside 'x' will not yield accurate results.
-Please avoid doing so.
-Parhaps that could be worked into future implementations.
-- User must enter digits (operands) or accepted operators (+ - * /) separated by 1 blank space between each digit/operator.
+- User must enter numbers (operands) or accepted operators (+ - * /) separated by 1 blank space between each digit/operator.
     - Correct Example: "./index.js 4 3 +" should yield a console log of 7

-    - Incorrect Example1: "./index.js 4 3+" will result in an incorrect result
+    - Incorrect Example: "./index.js 4 3+" will result in an incorrect result
-    - Incorrect Example2: "./index.js 4 3 + " (with extra space after +) will result in incorrect result

 ## My approach - The calculator